-The Modern Southwest Style home, which is frequently seen in New Mexico, Arizona, and Colorado, is derived from a mixture of influences from indigenous peoples and early Spanish settlers.
+The Modern Southwest Style home, frequently seen in New Mexico, Arizona, and Colorado, is a captivating blend of influences from Indigenous cultures and early Spanish settlers.

-This architecture, also known as “Pueblo Revival Style,” is characterized by the prevalent use of wood, warm earth tones, sloping or flat roof lines, beautiful stacked stone, and wide porches.
+Also known as the “Pueblo Revival Style,” this architecture features signature elements like exposed wood, warm earth tones, sloping or flat rooflines, stacked stone, and expansive porches.

-Early Pueblo-style homes were built with adobe to withstand the harsh heat and sun of the local climate.
-These homes also made use of natural earth tones to blend into the surroundings.
+Early Pueblo-style homes relied on adobe construction to naturally insulate against intense desert sun, using earthen hues that allowed them to blend seamlessly into the surrounding landscape.
 Today, Modern Southwestern Style homes pay homage to those early influences and pull inspiration from them to build homes that are both strong and beautiful.

 Custom Homebuilder, Judd Singer, of Villa Custom Homes in New Mexico, describes the Modern Southwestern style home this way: